akhilcherukuri/Hospitals-IoT/README.md

-# Hospitals-IoT
-Remote Monitoring and Operations Management for Hospitals [In Progress]
+# Remote Monitoring and Operations Management for Hospitals [In Progress]